nextcloud/news/README.md

         git clone https://github.com/owncloud/news.git

-* If you are using a stable ownCloud release, stay with the [latest git tag release](https://github.com/owncloud/news/releases).
+* If you are using a stable ownCloud release, stay with the [latest git tag release which is running on your version](https://github.com/owncloud/news/releases).
 To get an overview over all existing tags run:

         git tag

  You can switch to a release which will be supported on your installation by running: